rubyforgood/casa/README.md

 **Logging in with seed users**

 Login as a regular user at http://localhost:3000/users/sign_in.
 Some example seed users:
 - volunteer1@example.com    view site as a volunteer
 - supervisor1@example.com   view site as a supervisor
 - casa_admin1@example.com   view site as an admin
+- casa_admin2-1@example.com view site as admin from a different org

 Login as an all CASA admin at http://localhost:3000/all_casa_admins/sign_in.
 An example seed user:
 - allcasaadmin@example.com view site as an all CASA admin